Carrots Are Orange

 Brave Charlotte and the Wolves

 We love the artwork in this book.
-The paintings are lovely, but the expressions on the sheep’s faces are well done to say the least.
-Brave Charlotte often acts in ways that make her unique to her peers.
-She is full of adventure, daring, and courageous.
+The paintings are lovely, but the expressions on the sheep’s faces are well done.
+Brave Charlotte often acts in ways that make her unique from her peers.
+She is full of adventure, daring, and courage.

 One day she uses these qualities to investigate a sound that others would not.
-Charlotte’s smart thinking resolves the situation and makes the other sheep appear a bit foolish and cowardly, rightfully so.
+Charlotte’s innovative thinking resolves the situation and makes the other sheep appear foolish and cowardly.

 I Dont Want to Go Books to teach a child about courage